 1. Life Insurance Premiums

-Premiums paid for life insurance policies are eligible for deductions under Section 80C of the Income Tax Act.
-Deductions can be claimed for premiums paid on life insurance policies for yourself, your spouse, and your children.
+You can claim an 80C deduction on premiums paid for life insurance policies.
+You can enjoy these deductions for premiums paid on life insurance policies for yourself, your spouse, and your children.

 2. Public Provident Fund (PPF)